fruether/MyProject/folder/README.md

 ### Technology-related metadata

 We will be concerned now with technologies as opposed to languages.
 We define rules related to the parser generator Technology:ANTLR for illustration.
-In the case of using ANTLR with Java, the technology is packaged as a ".jar" archive.
-Hence, let us associate, for example, the (version-specific) file "antlr-3.2.jar" with the technology "ANTLR".
+In the case of using ANTLR with Java, the technology is packaged as a `.jar` archive.
+Hence, let us associate, for example, the (version-specific) file `antlr-3.2.jar` with the technology `ANTLR`.

 ```
 {